15 Easy Steps to Designing a Green Home

 1. Use eco-friendly products and paints

-When re-decorating with paint it is best to use plant-based or low-volatile organic compound paint.
-Most paint companies are now offering a range of eco-friendly paint.
+When re-decorating with paint, it is best to use plant-based or low-volatile organic compound paint.
+Most paint companies now offer eco-friendly paint.

 But it pays to do your homework and select the best one.
-Choosing the right paint will reduce toxins to benefit everyone, including those with allergies and chemical sensitivities.
+Choosing the right paint will reduce toxins, benefiting everyone, including those with allergies and chemical sensitivities.

-Using the right paint will mean the environment will benefit due to reduced landfill, groundwater, and ozone-depleting contaminants.
+Using the right paint will benefit the environment by reducing landfills, groundwater, and ozone-depleting contaminants.

 The paint with Low-VOC performs well in terms of coverage, scalability, and rideability (covering flaws on previous coats).